HYuLeeP/FerrersModel/README.md

 In this project, you can find two .py modules FerrersModel and HYuPlot with classes and methods helpful for orbit integration and plotting.

 The potential and potential gradient with a rotating Ferrers bar and a logarithmic disk/bulge/halo is written in kcf_L4_mod.py. some configurations are stored in config.
-(This is currently a mess, so try no to change anyting)
+(This is currently a mess, so try no to change anything)

 A basic tutorial is provided in Tutorial.ipynb.